modfin/bellman/README.md

 The go library enables you to interact with the different LLM vendors directly while the service, `bellmand` creates a proxy service that lets you connect to all providers with one api key.

-Bellman supports the common things that we expect in morden llm models.
+Bellman supports the common things that we expect in modern llm models.
 Chat, Structured, Tools and binary input.

 ## Why